 You'll disable hot buttons (or triggers) your children keep pushing that cause you to go from fine one second to yelling the next.

 You'll understand how to let go of the baggage of the past (sometimes I refer to these as ghosts haunting you from your past).

 And, I will never share your e-mail with anyone!

-between you and your child so you can have more peace in your home.
+between you and your child and create greater peace in your home?

 Get the e-course